staticdeploy/staticdeploy/website/docs/reference-authentication-and-authorization.md

 - `entrypoint-manager:urlMatcher`: allows performing the following operations on the entrypoint with the specified url matcher:
-  - creating the entrypoint (provided the necessary `app-manager` role for the app the entrypoint is linked to)
+  - creating the entrypoint (provided the necessary `app-manager` role for the app the entrypoint links to)
   - updating the entrypoint
   - deleting the entrypoint
 - `bundle-manager:name`: allows performing the following operations on bundles